-Any decision to close a road will normally be taken by Police Scotland.
+Any decision to close a road will normally be taken by Police Scotland, Bear Scotland can also close snowgates after permission from Police Scotland.
 Where snow gates are present then these will be used to effect road closure.
-The Duty Officer, the Director and Traffic Scotland will be informed immediately by telephone, and in writing within 12 hours, of any decision to close a road, or of other major problems encountered within the Unit due to winter weather conditions.
+The WSDO, the Director and Traffic Scotland will be informed immediately by telephone, and in writing within 12 hours, of any decision to close a road, or of other major problems encountered within the Unit due to winter weather conditions.